 The new on and off-ramps at the PA 152/Easton Road interchange opened to traffic in 2007.
 Widening work on Easton Road concluded late in the year, along with improvements that added turn lanes at intersections and rebuilt PA 309/Ogontz Avenue from Cheltenham Avenue to Easton Road.
 Between Easton Road and Paper Mill Road, reconstruction wrapped up on the northbound side, while the southbound lanes were finished to the south of the Willow Grove Avenue overpass, which itself was also completed late in the year.

-Aerial pictures of the PA 152/Easton Road interchange before (left) and after (right).
+Aerial pictures of the PA 152/Easton Road interchange before (left) and after (right) reconstruction.
 (Pennsylvania Spatial Data Access) |

 Reconstruction began on the final section, the northern section, on July 5, 2007.
 Rebuilding the shoulder on the southbound side of the expressway, removing the median, and traffic was shifted to the southbound side while reconstruction began on the northbound side were the first things to be done.
 The Cedar Hill Road overpass was removed, while the northbound bridge over Bethlehem Pike was demolished and construction continued on the southbound one.
 Ramps at the Susquehanna Road, Norristown Road, and Butler Pike interchanges were lengthened, and sound walls were constructed on the southbound side of the expressway between the latter two interchanges.
 Part of the work also involved widening Bethlehem Pike from the end of the expressway, where the northbound ramp to Bethlehem Pike was widened to two lanes, to the PA 63/Welsh Road intersection.
 The $102.48 million contract wrapped up in July 2011, which signaled the end of the entire $375 million project.
 PennDOT paid 20% of the cost, while the Federal Highway Administration picked up the remaining 80%.